codeselim/go-webservice-places-provider/README.md

 5) package **config** : a basic package to load application configuration.
 Usually (especially in a microservice architecture) your service can be connected to a configuration service.
 In other setup(s)) config-maps/files can be mounted to your container and can be used for an application configuration (as an example, see Kubernetes'[configmaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)).

+6) There is a simple Makefile in this repository to automate casual tasks (test, build..).
+However, it is better to hook a CI tool with this repo (out of this demo'scope)

 Note on the implementation:

 * Firing calls and getting places from different providers is done in parallel using Go routines.
 Please refer to the `handlers > handlers.go`